Sidd-the-kid163/csce546finalproject/README.md

 ### CSCE 546 FINAL PROJECT
 ## Just 'Naach'
-Video of the app demonstration has been uploaded as APK has been uploaded as
+Video of the app demonstration has been uploaded as\n APK has been uploaded as \n
-Excel file of breakpoints has been uploaded as
+Excel file of breakpoints has been uploaded as \n
-JSON file of breakpoints has been uploaded as
+JSON file of breakpoints has been uploaded as\n